unitaryfund/mitiq/docs/source/examples/calibration-tutorial.md

 +++

- Let's consider as executor a noisy quantum circuit using Qiskit noisy backend simulators, `FakeJakarta`.
+Let's consider a noisy backend using the Qiskit noisy simulator, `FakeJakarta`.
 Note that the executor passed to the `Calibrator` object must return counts, as opposed to expectation values.

 ```{code-cell} ipython3
 def execute_calibration(qiskit_circuit):